 (Click any link below to jump directly to section)

-4 Simple suggestions to avoid a headache after yoga
+4 simple tips for avoiding a headache after yoga

 1. Adequate hydration leads to less headaches after yoga